 Each measurement in Breeze contains settings for which bands to use as the R, G and B channels respectively.

-You can change these bands by right clicking a measurement or group in Breeze and selecting Set RGB Bands:
+You can change these bands by right clicking measurements, a group or the entire project in Breeze and selecting Set RGB Bands.

 Drag the sliders or specifying band numbers and click OK to apply.